SteelCompendium/compendium/docs/Classes/Conduit/1st-Level Features/Conduit Ward/Bastion Ward.md

 # Bastion Ward

-Your god gives you a holy countenance that protects you at all times.
-You gain a **+1 bonus to saving throws**.
+You god grants you a holy countenance that protects you at all times.
+You gain a +1 bonus to saving throws.